matzf/scion/doc/protocols/authenticator-option.rst

   If an end-to-end key is used (T=1), both source and destination host addresses are skipped.
-  If an AS-to-host key is used (T=0), the host address for the deriving side is not included in the key derivation and must be included in the MAC computation.
+  If an AS-host key is used (T=0), the host address for the deriving side is not included in the key derivation and must be included in the MAC computation.
   With sender-side key derivation (D=0), the source host address is included in